How are these products and workbooks different than others?

 All of our products and systems go to the root of the learning issue and correct what is wrong.
 For instance, most struggling readers are weak in visual and auditory memory and discrimination skills, so we include easy to do at-home activities that step-by-step strengthen these learning avenues.
 Helping your child overcome dyslexia, dysgraphia, or dyscalculia can be done with consistent, comprehensive programs that are field tested, scientific based, and laid out for you to use at home!

 Students who have a difficult time with academics in school often have gaps in their learning foundation as the root cause.
-These students often have visual and/or auditory systems working differently or not as efficiently as their peers as well as problems with gross motor activities and memory issues.
+These students often have visual and/or auditory systems working differently or not as effective as their peers as well as problems with gross motor activities and memory issues.
 Also, these students are usually right-brain dominant, tactile learners, which places them at a huge disadvantage in a traditional classroom setting where left-brain skills are expected and the mode of teaching is primarily auditory.
 If a student learns by doing (tactile), then seven hours of auditory instruction can be excruciatingly painful.

 The programs and systems that are offered by the Harp Learning Institute, especially the Harp Learning System prepare these students for academic success by strengthening the sensory components that are weak and filling in any gaps that have occurred.
 The result?
-Within a matter of months, students are making academic improvement, self-confidence soars, grades improve, test taking skills increase, and homework becomes more independent.
+Within a matter of months, students are making the academic improvement, self-confidence soars, grades improve, test taking skills increase, and homework becomes more independent.

 How can your system and products help with so many different learning disabilities?

 There is a hierarchy to learning.
 The foundation for learning must be built one step at a time.
 All too often schools and their curriculum force students to rush through the skills expected without reaching mastery.
-The student might keep up for a while, but eventually the student has huge gaps in his/her learning foundation.
+The student might keep up for a while, but eventually, the student has huge gaps in his/her learning foundation.
 It is crucially important to go back and fill in the missing learning gaps that the student has incurred.
 If this doesn't happen, the student often becomes lost and "shuts down".
 Self-confidence disappears.
 Grades plummet.

 It doesn't matter what the particular learning issue is.
 What matters is the filling in of the missing learning gaps.
-If a student has dyslexia, the gaps are filled in step-by-step, usually within fifteen to twenty four months.
+If a student has dyslexia, the gaps are filled in step-by-step, usually within fifteen to twenty-four months.
 If a student has autism, these gaps will take years to fill in.
 If the student is just a little behind in school, perhaps just a grade level below in reading, then within a few months progress is made.
 The only difference is the amount of time spent on the activities that fill in the missing gaps of the learning foundation.

 Do these activities work for every student?